joeavanzato/ThreatSim/README.md

 When an actor is simulated, techniques are first sorted by 'order' from Privilege Escalation to Impact and then executed in order with a command chosen at random for each technique out of the available pool.

+Actors may have multiple techniques under the same tactic - if an actor has >3 technique IDs under the same tactic, at most 3 will be chosen at random for execution to keep things relatively sensible.

 ## Usage

 For best simulation results, ThreatSim requires running as local administrator as well as a remote host [-t/--target] -